 You Gotta Know These African Bodies of Water

-Zambezi River Weaving across southern Africa, the Zambezi rises in eastern Angola, passes through Zambia, flows along the borders of Namibia, Botswana, and Zimbabwe, crosses through Mozambique, and enters the Indian Ocean's Mozambique Channel near Chinde.
-Namibia's Caprivi Strip was created to allow access the Zambezi.
+- Zambezi River Weaving across southern Africa, the Zambezi rises in eastern Angola, passes through Zambia, flows along the borders of Namibia, Botswana, and Zimbabwe, crosses through Mozambique, and enters the Indian Ocean’s Mozambique Channel near Chinde.
+Namibia’s Caprivi Strip was created to allow access to the Zambezi.
 The Cabora Bassa and Kariba Dams form large lakes of the same name.
-The most spectacular feature of the Zambezi is Victoria Falls, or Mosi-oa-Tunya ("the smoke that thunders"), which is over a mile wide and is the largest waterfall by flow rate in Africa.
-The fact that the Zambezi separates Zambia and Zimbabwe is a classic trivia question.
+The most spectacular feature of the Zambezi is Victoria Falls, or Mosi-oa-Tunya (“the smoke that thunders”), which is over a mile wide and is the largest waterfall by flow rate in Africa.

-Lake Victoria The world's second-largest freshwater lake by area, Lake Victoria lies along the Equator and is shared between Uganda, Kenya, and Tanzania.
+- Lake Victoria Africa’s largest and the world’s second-largest freshwater lake by area, Lake Victoria lies along the Equator and is shared among Uganda, Kenya, and Tanzania.
 Located on a plateau between two rift valleys, its lone outlet is the Victoria Nile, a precursor of the White Nile.
-Named by British explorer John Hanning Speke for Queen Victoria, the introduction of the predatory Nile perch in the 1950s has caused environmental degradation, sending many native cichlid species into extinction.
+Named by the British explorer John Hanning Speke after Queen Victoria, the introduction of the predatory Nile perch in the 1950s has caused environmental degradation, sending many native cichlid species into extinction.

 This article was contributed by former NAQT writer Raj Dhuwalia.